“We look for the less obvious roots of fatigue — that’s our job,” says Brenda Powell, MD.

 For women, menopause and perimenopause are also factors.
 Falling levels of progesterone (a female hormone that helps with sleep) and hot flashes can cause insomnia.
 A change in caffeine metabolism doesn’t help.

 “Women who have had two cups of coffee a day since age 20 suddenly can’t metabolize it as fast at age 50,” says Dr. Powell.
 Caffeine can take eight to 10 instead of five hours to clear the system.
 For these women, she recommends scaling back to one cup of coffee before 10 a.m.

 7. A sedentary life

-Ironically, not getting enough exercise can make you feel tired, says Dr. Edwards.
+Ironically, not getting enough exercise can make you feel tired, says Dr. Powell.
 Regular exercise will boost your energy as well as your mood and fitness level.

 If healthy changes in diet, sleep and exercise don’t improve fatigue after a couple of months, she often recommends:

 - B complex vitamins — these help our bodies make energy, especially in times of stress

 - Coenzyme Q10 — this cofactor, which helps enzymes produce energy in our cells, is often blocked by statins (common heart disease drugs)

 In addition, “acupuncture can be helpful for fatigue, sleep, pain and hot flashes,” says Dr. Powell.